-To address these, we have increased headcount in the client facing team by 38% and we have already seen a significant improvement in engagement and member retention.
+To address this, we have increased the headcount within the client facing team by 38% and we have already seen a significant improvement in engagement and member retention.

 We introduced measures to deepen engagement through improving our member engagement plans, improving onboarding and dedicated training of new starters, product knowledge assessments, a wider campaign to focus on impact and ROI, stronger case studies by sector and by member, and better reporting tools within CRM to capture activity levels.